nathanathan/ODKScan-core/TestSuite/README.md

 * FileUtils (.h|.cpp) --A utility for crawling file trees and returning all the file names.
 * MarkupForm (.h|.cpp) --Contains a function for marking up a form using a JSON form template or bubble vals file.

+Special note:
+Core Files can be swapped with those in the jni directory.
+The command "make jni-transfer" will do this swapping for you.

 	Test Suite Specific Files:

 * TestTools.cpp --Code for use in test programs.
 Prints out stats.